 Dawa Steven Sherpa is the CEO of Asian Trekking.
 Aside from being the proud son to the family business, Dawa is the most qualified man for the job, with an extensive resume of climbing and trekking to his name.
 Dawa is an avid climber, having ascended Mt.
-Everest twice as well as many other 8000m peaks.
+Everest three times as well as four other 8000m peaks and many other smaller peaks.
 He knows these mountains having trekked 1555km, the entire length of the Nepal Himalaya, along the Great Himalayan Trail (GHT), in 99 days.
 Dawa also has the unique accolade of setting up the world’s highest bakery at Everest Base Camp (5330m/ 17,500ft).

 Under Dawa Steven’s leadership, more than 150 climbers from 18 different nations have summited Mt.
 Everest.
 Since 2008 he has been running Eco Everest Expeditions.
 On these expeditions he has pioneered environmental practices to make Himalayan expeditions cleaner, collecting 15,000 kgs of garbage from the slopes of Mt.
 Everest.

 Dawa’s environmental and conservation efforts have been globally recognized by many international agencies including the International Union for Conservation of Nature (IUCN), World Wildlife Fund (WWF) and the International Olympic Committee, from whom he has received a number of prestigious awards.
 He is also a climate change ambassador for WWF and patron of the Duke of Edinburgh’s International Award Nepal.

 Dawa’s father is Ang Tschering Sherpa, founder of Asian Trekking and his mother is from Belgium.
 Dawa grew up in Nepal with an international influence, speaking five languages.
 He has been at the helm of Asian Trekking since 2007.

 From 15th July 2008 till present.